The "Golden Handcuffs" Escape: How to Retire From Real Estate Without Triggering a Tax Bomb

 Want completely out but don't need a lump sum?
 Installment sale.
 Spread the gain over 10–20 years.
 Take the recapture hit in year one and plan for it.

 Planning to leave everything to your kids tax-free?
 Swap till you drop.
 Keep exchanging.
 Die holding.
-Stepped-up basis eliminates the deferred taxes.
+Stepped-up basis wipes the deferred taxes.

 There's no single right answer.
-It depends on your age, your income needs, your estate plan, and how much you care about active management.
+It depends on your age, income needs, estate plan, and appetite for active management.
 But the wrong answer — the one that costs you $487,000 or more — is selling everything in one year without a plan.

-Talk to a tax attorney and a CPA before you make any move.
+Talk to a tax attorney and a CPA before making any move.
 The cost of planning is $5,000 to $12,000.
 The cost of not planning is six figures.
 Easy math.

 Was this helpful?